 People have success with medication, therapy, or both.
 There are also organizational strategies you can learn from a coach or occupational therapist and then practice.

 If you are about to start a job search, work with a career counselor to find a job that best matches your interests, needs, and abilities.
 That might want to find a more fast-paced job with flexible hours and a less-rigid structure.
 Or you may want to start your own business so that you can design your own work environment and hours.

 - Find peace.
 Ask to work in a quiet space where you won't be easily distracted.

 - Buddy up.
 Work with a manager or colleague who is well-organized and can help guide you through projects from start to completion.

 - Book it.
 Keep a day planner with a calendar and list of things to do.
 Update them often.
-Set up your PDA or computer to send you electronic reminders for meetings and due dates.
+Set up your smartphone or computer to send you electronic reminders for meetings and due dates.

 - Write it down.
 Take notes at meetings and during phone conversations, and add all new tasks to your to-do list.

 - Schedule interruptions.
 Set aside specific periods of time each day for answering voice mail and email so that they won't interrupt your other responsibilities.